opea-project/docs/community/CONTRIBUTING.md

 - **File Descriptions**:
   - `chatqna.py`: application definition using microservice, megaservice and gateway.
 There could be multiple .py in the folder based on slight modification of the example application.
   - `docker_build_image/build.yaml`: builds necessary images pointing to the Dockerfiles in the GenAIComp repository.
-  - `docker_compose/vendor/device/compose.yaml`: defines pipeline for  docker compose deployment.
+  - `docker_compose/vendor/device/compose.yaml`: defines pipeline for  Docker compose deployment.
 For selectng docker image name please follow the naming convention:
     - Docker Image: `opea/[example name]-[feature name]:latest` all lower case (i,e: opea/chatqna, opea/codegen-react-ui)
   - `kubernetes/vendor/device/manifests/chatqna.yaml`: used for K8s deployemnt
   - `kubernetes/vendor/device/gmc/chatqna.yaml`: (optional) used for deployment with GMC
-  - `tests/`: at minimum you need to provide an E2E test with docker compose.
+  - `tests/`: at minimum you need to provide an E2E test with Docker compose.
 If you are contritbutng K8s manifests and GMC yaml, you should also provide test for those.
 Please follow naming convention:
-    - docker compose test: `tests/test_compose_on_[hardware].sh`
+    - Docker compose test: `tests/test_compose_on_[hardware].sh`
     - K8s test: `tests/test_manifest_on_[hardware].sh`
     - K8s with GMC test: `tests/test_gmc_on_[hardware].sh`
   - `ui`: (optional)